Long-Short-Range Message-Passing: A Physics-Informed Framework to Capture Non-Local Interaction for Scalable Molecular Dynamics Simulation: Long-Short-Range Message-Passing

-For illustration purposes, we suppose the short-range module operates on scalar embeddings and vectorial embeddings, while generalizations to higher-order spherical harmonics embeddings could be easily derived with the Clebsch-Gordan tensor product.
-The scalar and vectorial embeddings are initialized as follows:
+For illustration purposes, we suppose the short-range module operates on scalar embeddings and vectorial embeddings, while generalizations to higher-order spherical harmonics embeddings could be easily derived with the Clebsch-Gordan tensor product, and is included in Appendix~\ref{higher-order}.